 If your elderly family member isn’t already enrolled in Medicare, you should know that there are specific windows in which this can happen.

 The first opportunity to enroll in Medicare happens during a 7-month initial enrollment period that starts when a person turns 65.
 The 7-month period begins 3 months prior to their 65th birthday month, and ends 3 months after the month they turned 65.

 It is encouraged to sign up for Medicare within the first 3 months of eligibility.
-According to the Medicare.gov site, in most cases, if you don’t sign up when first eligible, one may have to pay a late enrollment penalty and could have their coverage delayed.
+In most cases, if you don’t sign up when first eligible, one may have to pay a late enrollment penalty and could have their coverage delayed.